 If you have a good credit history, you may qualify for the upgraded Chase Freedom Unlimited card.
-This card includes a $200 bonus and unlimited 1.5% rewards plus enhanced rates on travel purchased through Chase, restaurants and drugstores.
+This card includes an extra 1.5% bonus (worth up to $300 in cash back) during the first year, and unlimited 1.5% rewards plus enhanced rates on travel purchased through Chase, restaurants and drugstores.
 It has no annual fee.

 If you have at least good credit, you may qualify for the Citi Double Cash credit card.
 Double Cash gives you 1% cash back on all purchases and another 1% when you pay.
 That’s effectively 2% cash back on all purchases.
 It has no annual fee.